eliasjpr/brightwheel/README.md

 `Convert the body HTML to a plain text version to send along to the email provider.`

 I purposely left this out because I did not see it being used currently.
 Not sure if I am missing something.
-I assuming this will be used later on and I will rather wait until then to implement it
+I assuming this will be used later on and I will rather wait until then to implement it.

+Service configuration uses environment variables this is to follow best practices as stated in the 12 factor principles for portability and configuration https://12factor.net/

 ## Contributing